rajk0007/katacoda-scenarios/kubernetes/jobs-initcontainers-cronjobs/jobs.md

 ### Job Logs

-In order to see the job's logs we need to get the job name:
+In order to see the job's logs we need to get the name of the Job in question:

 `kubectl get pods -o 'jsonpath={.items[0].metadata.name}'; echo`{{execute}}